 Nationals from other countries in the European Economic Area have a right under EU law to the recognition of qualifications and experience gained outside the UK.
-This situation may arise if an individual seeks employment in the UK as a Public Analyst, Food Examiner or food law enforcement officer, having acquired relevant qualifications and work experience in their home country.
-Competent Authorities should accept suitable non-UK qualifications and experience in order to give effect to these EU rights.
+This situation may arise if an individual seeks employment in Great Britain the UK as a Public Analyst, Food Examiner or food law enforcement officer, having acquired relevant qualifications and work experience in their home country.
+Competent

+Authorities should accept suitable non-UK qualifications and experience in order to give effect to these EU rights.

-The equivalence of non-UK qualifications can be determined by the United Kingdom National Academic Recognition Information Centre (UK NARIC) for the purposes of the Mutual Recognition Directive (EC) 2005/36 on the recognition of professional qualifications).
+The equivalence of non-UK qualifications will-can be determined by organisations recognised by the Department for Business Innovation and Skills (BIS) the United Kingdom National Academic Recognition Information Centre (UK NARIC) for the purposes of Directive 89/48/EEC (the Mutual Recognition the Mutual Recognition Directive (EC) 2005/36 on the recognition of Pprofessional Qqualifications).
 Competent Authorities should make enquiries with the relevant professional and awarding bodies if they have any doubts in this area before confirming an appointment.

-4.7 Lead Food Officer
+4.7 Lead Food Officer Competencies